A short history of EGI

 The EGI Foundation, then named EGI.eu, was created on 8 February 2010 to coordinate and maintain the European Grid Infrastructure, a sustainable pan-European infrastructure to support European research communities and their international collaborators.

-In 2016, the European Grid Infrastructure became known simply as EGI.
+The European Grid Infrastructure is now simply known as EGI.